 - a.
 Labeling of CSPs dispensed pursuant to a prescription order or LTCF chart order shall include at least the following:

-- (1) All requirements of CRS 12-42.5-121;
+- (1) All requirements of CRS12-42.5-121;

 - (2) Batch (lot) number, if appropriate;

 - (3) Beyond-use date;

 - (4) If for parenteral administration, the following shall be included:

 - (a) Name of base solution; and

 - (b) name and amounts of drugs added.

 - (5) Storage directions; and

-- (6) A clear statement that this product was compounded by the pharmacy.
+- (6) A clear statement that this product was compounded by the pharmacy, except for radiopharmaceuticals prepared from FDA-approved, commercially available kits and/or drug products.

 - b.
 Labeling of CSPs dispensed pursuant to a hospital chart order shall include at least the following:

 - (1) All requirements of CRS 12-42.5-121;

 - (2) Batch (lot) number, if appropriate;

 - (3) Beyond-use date;

+- (4) If for parenteral administration, the following shall be included;

+- (a) Name of base solution; and

+- (b) Name and amounts of drugs added; and

+- (5) Storage directions.

+- c.
+Labeling of CSPs distributed to practitioners, other prescription drug outlets, or other outlets allowed by law shall include at least the following:

+- (1) Name of the outlet;

+- (2) Name and strength of the drug(s);

+- (3) Total quantity in package;